13 SEO Basics You NEED To Know

 When deciding which keywords to target on your website, there are a few important aspects to consider:

-• Search Volume – The first thing to examine is how many individuals (if any) are looking for a specific term.
+• Search Volume – The first thing to examine when it comes to search volume is how many individuals (if any) are looking for a specific term.
 The greater the number of individuals looking for a term, the larger the audience you stand to reach.
 In contrast, if no one is searching for a term, there will be no audience to find your content through search.

 • Competition – As with any company venture, you should examine the possible expenses as well as the chances of success in SEO.
 Understanding the relative competitiveness (and the possibility of ranking) for certain phrases is important for SEO.